sdieckert/Belly_Button_Biodiversity/README.md

 ### Deliverable 4: Customize the Dashboard

 The following customizations was done on the webpage:
-- Photo added to jumbotron
+- Photo added to jumbotron.
 - Paragraph added to beginning to hold wording that was orginially in jumbotron and to explain to reseach participates how to use the webpage.
 - Colors were changed on the gauge and bubble chart to match the image in the jumbotron.
 - Font color was changes and titles made bold.